 - Identify the workplace factors with a potential to cause stress

-(see What is Work-Related Stress?), by workplace inspection, discussion with workers and surveys (see How to Develop a Survey this example is on Work Load; the Stress Questionnaire and checklist in the Toolkit on this site).
+What is Work-Related Stress?), by workplace inspection, discussion with workers; and How to Develop a Survey this example is on Work Load;)

 Another very useful tool for reps is a website with information on the UK's HSE Stress Management Standards.
 The Management Standards cover six key areas of work design that, if not properly managed, are associated with poor health and well-being, lower productivity and increased sickness absence.
 In other words, the six Management Standards cover the primary sources of stress at work.